Coresight Research daily insights and events delivered directly to your inbox.

 Coresight Research’s Coronavirus Blog features insights from our global research analysts on the impact of the outbreak on retailers and consumers in the US, Europe and Asia, and provides free research and data on the coronavirus crisis.
 Check back regularly for updates.

-You can also view our Coronavirus Insights reports, which provide deeper coverage on the retail impact, and our Coronavirus Tracker, which brings together key data including timelines, event cancellations and temporary store closures.
+You can also view our research reports on the coronavirus impact on retail and our Coronavirus Tracker, which brings together key data including timelines, event cancellations and temporary store closures.

 India’s GDP contracted 23.9% in the first fiscal quarter, ended June 30, 2020.
 The Government of India announced a complete lockdown on March 25, 2020, and reopening began only in May—and that was a phased and gradual approach.
 In other words, the economy was under complete lockdown for over one-third of the reporting period and was far from functioning at its full capacity for the remainder of the quarter.

 This has underlying implications for estimates of the macroeconomic indicators and components used to calculate the nation’s GDP, which we will discuss later.
 The overall picture appears worrying, and it does not necessarily paint an accurate picture of India’s economic health—the fault lines extend beyond the GDP decline of 23.9%.

 Figure 1.
 First-Quarter GDP Expenditure Estimates (INR Bil. and YoY % Change)